nais/doc/docs/persistence/kafka.md

         kafka.nais.io/removeDataWhenResourceIsDeleted: "true"
     ```

-When this annotation is in place, deleting the topic resource from Kubernetes will trigger data removal.
+When this annotation is in place, deleting the topic resource from Kubernetes will also delete the Kafka topic and all of its data.

 ## Accessing topics from an application